 Gentle Skincare Routine: The Foundation for Calmer Skin

-A gentle skincare routine can soothe irritated skin.
-Begin with a mild, fragrance-free cleanser to avoid aggravating redness.
-Gentle cleansing helps maintain the skin's natural barrier.
+A gentle skincare routine is essential for calming irritated skin.
+Begin with a mild, fragrance-free cleanser to protect the skin barrier.

 Essential Steps for Calmer Skin: